What Should You Do if Your Child Is a Bully?

 Discipline

-Developing positive behavioral interventions and assisting with conflict resolution for students who may exhibit bullying behaviors are among a school social worker’s many duties.
+Developing positive behavioral interventions and supporting students who show bullying behaviors are also among a school social worker’s many duties.
 Learn more about how to become a school social worker and what school social workers do to create better learning environments for children.

 How to Handle a Bully